Human-Connection/Human-Connection/deployment/volumes/velero/README.md

 # Velero

+{% hint style="danger" %}
+I tried Velero and it did not work reliably all the time.
+Sometimes the kubernetes cluster crashes during recovery or data is not fully recovered.

+Feel free to test it out and update this documentation once you feel that it's working reliably.
+It is very likely that Digital Ocean had some bugs when I tried out the steps below.
+{% endhint %}

 We use [velero](https://github.com/heptio/velero) for on premise backups, we tested on version `v0.11.0`, you can find their documentation [here](https://heptio.github.io/velero/v0.11.0/).